smccann312/Shane-McCann/new.md

 ---
 theme: jekyll-theme-cayman
-title: Welcome to Shane's Homepage!
+title: This is the New Page!
-description: This a website made as a test.
+description: Is new working?
 ---